The City’s iconic Castaways Sculpture Awards returns this spring to the Rockingham Foreshore from Saturday 24 October to Sunday 1 November 2026.

 Emerging and professional artists are invited to create indoor sculptures using recycled and repurposed materials.

-The Maquette and Small Sculpture Exhibition is held at the Rockingham Arts Centre, just a short stroll from Rockingham Foreshore.
+The exhibition is held at the Rockingham Arts Centre, just a short stroll from Rockingham Foreshore.

 Liliana Stafford, Home, recycled windowpane glass and enamel.
 Image courtesy the artist.